Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 { % tab title="iOS" % }

-  * Set up iOS application to set APNS push token in SDK.
+  * **Set up iOS application to set APNS push token in SDK**
       Register the app for receiving APNS token on app launch by calling registerForRemoteNotifications, which will in turn    generate the APNS token and return through callback.
 In callback set the Push identifier by call setPushIdentifier method.
 Refer [here](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#set-up-push-messaging) for more details.

 {% endtab %}

 {% endtabs %}

-Whether push identifier is successfully synced with identity service can be verified by Griffon and Charles.
+## Whether push identifier is successfully synced with identity service can be verified using Griffon and Charles.

 ### Troubleshooting Push Notification events tracking in Android and iOS:
 Following three events related to push notifications are tracked: